de

 perm_identity Physical Fitness

 A key success factor in expeditions is being in good shape.
 Train in the months before the expedition!
-Several hour climbs with a backpack and around 1000 meters per day should not be a problem for you.
+Several hour climbs with a backpack and around 1000 vertical meters per day should not be a problem for you.
 Mental training is also advised for this very challenging expedition.
 We will gladly provide individual advice on how to best prepare yourself mentally and physically for an expedition!

 local_hospital Health